 With a monthly subscription, you can build that wardrobe gradually.
 Choose by role rather than impulse.
 One month, fill the “work-safe” gap.
 Next month, test something for weekends.
 The month after, try a note you have always been curious about, such as vetiver, amber, tuberose, fig, osmanthus, patchouli or musk.
 If it fails, you have not committed to a bottle.
 If it succeeds, it becomes part of your scent identity.

-- Ignore hype until you know your own taste.
+• Following hype before understanding your own taste.
 Popular does not mean suitable.

-- Wait for the dry-down.
-The final two hours often decide whether a scent is wearable.
+• Ignoring the dry-down.
+The final hours often decide whether a scent is wearable.

-- Check your occasions.
-If you cannot imagine when you will wear it, do not rush.
+• Buying for an imaginary lifestyle.
+If you cannot name where you will wear it, do not rush.

 So, subscription or full bottle?